tymenschreuder/Kaggle_Solutions/README.md

 -. total number of samples and variables
 -. number of missing values and zeros
 -. mean, sd, min, max values for continuous variables
--. number of unqiue values/categories for categorial variables
+-. number of unqiue values/categories for categorial and ordinal variables
 2. Plot